 Of course, different events present different challenges.
 Cycling and swimming for example, are about speed and endurance; basketball and gymnastics agility and skill; while golf and shooting are more dependent on accuracy and temperament.

 Burning calories is one of the prime objectives of exercise, and a process which lowers our risk of conditions such as diabetes and cardiovascular disease, and helps us to stay healthy.
-But obviously, how many calories each sporting activity burns tends to vary greatly.
+But obviously, how many calories each exercise or sporting activity burns tends to vary greatly.

 As mentioned above, we thought it might be interesting to explore this further.
 With Rio just around the corner, we took a look at 28 different olympic events, to determine which activity shifts the most calories.